apache/flink/docs/libs/ml/quickstart.md

 A common format for ML datasets is the LibSVM format and a number of datasets using that format can be found [in the LibSVM datasets website](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).
-FlinkML provides utilities for loading datasets using the LibSVM format through the `readLibSVM` function available through the MLUtils object.
+FlinkML provides utilities for loading datasets using the LibSVM format through the `readLibSVM` function available through the `MLUtils` object.
 You can also save datasets in the LibSVM format using the `writeLibSVM` function.
 Let's import the svmguide1 dataset.
 You can download the [training set here](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/svmguide1) and the [test set here](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/svmguide1.t).
-This is an astroparticle binary classification dataset, used by Hsu et al. [3] in their practical Support Vector Machine (SVM) guide.
+This is an astroparticle binary classification dataset, used by Hsu et al. [[3]](#hsu) in their practical Support Vector Machine (SVM) guide.
 It contains 4 numerical features, and the class label.

 We can simply import the dataset then using: